I Want You (Marvin Gaye album): Release and reception

-I Want You was released March 16, 1976 in the United States on the Motown-subsidiary label Tamla Records.
+I Want You was released March 16, 1976, in the United States on the Motown-subsidiary label Tamla Records.
 While not as successful sales-wise as Gaye's previous landmark albums What's Going On and Let's Get It On, I Want You sold in excess of 1 million copies in the United States with help mostly coming from its first single "I Want You".
 The single topped the Billboard Soul Singles chart, quickly becoming Marvin Gaye's eleventh number-one hit on that chart, while peaking at number fifteen on the Billboard Pop Singles chart.

-The album's second single, the quiet storm track "After the Dance (Vocal)", charted modestly, peaking at #14 on the Soul Singles chart and #74 on the Pop Singles chart, while another single release version of the song, a double A-sided vinyl record for dance clubs and discothèques, hit the top ten of the Billboard Disco Singles chart.
+The album's second single, the quiet storm track "After the Dance (Vocal)", charted modestly, peaking at No. 14 on the Soul Singles chart and No. 74 on the Pop Singles chart, while another single release version of the song, a double A-sided vinyl record for dance clubs and discothèques, hit the top ten of the Billboard Disco Singles chart.
 The song became a staple of dance clubs and discothèques during the late 1970s.
 "After the Dance" was hailed as one of Gaye's signature songs during the late 1970s and was later described by Gaye-biographer David Ritz as "emblematic for the final chapter of his career."
 I Want You became his fourth album to reach the top ten of the Billboard 200 chart and his fifth number-one album on the Soul Albums chart.